-Langland Bay is a wide sandy beach backed mostly by a sea wall and promenade.
+Langland Bay is a sandy beach, about ¼ mile wide and backed by a sea wall and promenade.
 It is probably the busiest beach on the Gower, due to its proximity to Swansea.
 It's a popular surfing location, with several good breaks in different areas of the bay and best around the low tide period with a north or westerly wind.
 Lifeguards patrol this beach from the second week in May until the last week in August and a complete dog ban operates from 1st May to 30th September.
 There are good facilities including toilets, a cafe, beach shops and tennis courts.
 Parking is at a P&D car park.

 The eastern end of the beach is known as Rotherslade, and becomes a small cove at high tide.
 There are further toilets and a cafe here.
-Further to the east at low tide are more small sandy beaches if you need to get away from the crowds.
+Further to the east at low tide are some smaller sandy coves.